 The execution time of the first request on the page (the first page in the test step).
 That is, the total time passed from the moment when the client sent the composed request until the moment when the page’s HTML code got downloaded.

 The time spent waiting for the first byte of the response from the server.
 Its duration includes processing the requests, accessing the database of the server, selecting and generating the response, and depends on the server performance mostly.
 If this value is elevated, this indicates a possible high server load, problems with database queries, memory leaks, or other performance issues.

-This tab shows the following error metrics grouped by web tests and steps associated with the compared runs:
+This tab shows the following error metrics grouped by scripts and steps associated with the compared runs: